Which Calibration Platform?

 So which platform for my engine?

-• S55: Stock/Stage1/Stage 2/Hybrid (stock style turbo upgrades) Can be done on BM3 or Ecutek.
+S55: Stock/Stage1/Stage 2/Hybrid (stock style turbo upgrades) Can be done on BM3, MHD, or Ecutek.
 The Ecutek is more refined for specific needs, safety features, and or track cars.
 The BM3 work well for clients with less specific needs and we do countless S55 BM3 cars with good success.
+MHD + works well for DI only cars.

-• No BM3 + PI as they don’t talk
+No BM3 + PI as there is no integration

 So if my engine is supported by multiple options above, is there a power difference based on what software we go with?